tobega/tailspin-v0/TailspinReference.md

 A key-value pair is an identifier followed by a colon and a _value chain_.
 E.g. `{ a: 0, b: 'hello' }`

 ### Input
 Input is data obtained from an external source.
-An input source is currently defined as producing a stream of lines of data (with the line-end markers removed).

-#### Stdin
-A user entering data in the terminal (or data from the unix standard input pipe) is accessed by the token `stdin`.
+See the [system objects](#the-system-objects), e.g. `IN` for a user entering data in the terminal (or data from the unix standard input pipe).
 Once the standard input is closed (end of file, ctrl-D) it produces the stream of all lines entered, without line-end markers (return, newline).

 ### Dereference